xan105/CnC-Online/README.md

 This project provides a patch through DLL injection or DLL sideloading to restore online play features in games such as *Red Alert 3* using the [Revora/CnC-Online](https://cnc-online.net/en/) server.
 It serves as an alternative to the official CnC-Online launcher which use EasyHook for the patching process.

-**Update**: CnC-Online has now released a newer client called _"Tacitus"_ which work in a similar way as this project, ie: a patch DLL.<br /> Even so, I think this project is still worthwhile as it is open source and you can tinker with it.
+**Update**: CnC-Online has now released a newer client called _"Tacitus"_ which work in a similar way as this project, ie: a patch DLL.
+Even so, I think this project is still worthwhile as it is open source and you can tinker with it.

+> [!NOTE]
+> This patch was mainly tested with Red Alert 3, which is the primary focus of this project, but it works just fine with the other games supported by [Revora/CnC-Online](https://cnc-online.net/en/).

 🐧 Running Linux ?
 This patch is compatible with Linux/Proton.

-> [!NOTE]
-> This patch was mainly tested with Red Alert 3, which is the primary focus of this project, but it works just fine with the other games supported by [Revora/CnC-Online](https://cnc-online.net/en/).

 ## Usage